borkdude/nbb-action-example/README.md

 All JS dependencies, including nbb, are compiled into a single file, `dist/index.mjs`, using [ncc](https://github.com/vercel/ncc/).
-This is recommended in the Github docs as an alternative to commit your `node_modules` into git.
+This is recommended in the Github docs as an alternative to commiting your `node_modules` into git.
 Because `ncc` needs to statically know which dependencies are required, this is done in the `index.mjs` wrapper and not inside the `action.cljs` script.

 Because Github actions uses an old version of Node.js (12) (see [issue](https://github.com/actions/runner/issues/772)), we can't run ES modules